FAACT's College Resource Center

 - Pack a few containers of cleaning wipes and allergen-friendly cleaning supplies.

-- Review the How To Tell Potential Roommates About Your Food Allergies and the How To Talk to Your Resident Advisor sections of this toolkit.
+- Review the How To Tell Potential Roommates About Your Food Allergies and How To Talk to Your Resident Advisor sections of this toolkit with your child.

-IMPORTANT NOTE: As you make new friends, the opportunity to eat a meal together, hang out, or go to parties may arise.
-After speaking with students who do not have food allergies, we learned that they WANT to know about your food allergies, where rescue meds are stored, and what to do!
-Please do not assume you are a burden; it is the opposite of what you might think.
+IMPORTANT NOTE: As your student makes new friends, the opportunity to eat a meal together, hang out, or go to parties may arise.
+After speaking with students who do not have food allergies, we learned that they WANT to know about food allergies, where rescue meds are stored, and what to do in case of an emergency!
+Please do not assume your student is a burden; it is the opposite of what you might think.

-- Research local restaurants that are safe for you to enjoy with new friends.
+- Encourage your student to discover local restaurants that are safe for them to enjoy with new friends.

-- Show your friends how to administer an epinephrine auto-injector using a trainer so that they can act swiftly in the event of an emergency.
+- Encourage your student to show his/her friends how to administer an epinephrine auto-injector using a trainer so that he/she can act swiftly in the event of an emergency.

-- Get comfortable and ready to explain cross-contact, how you stay safe, signs you are having an allergic reaction, and what you need during an allergic reaction.
+- Help them with how to explain cross-contact, how they stay safe, signs they are having an allergic reaction, and what they need during an allergic reaction.

-- Do you have a “sign” if you need epinephrine?
-(You might be too far away for someone to hear you clearly, and anaphylaxis can make it difficult to speak.)
-Learn FAACT’s Fist to Thigh “Sign” and share it with your friends!
+- Does your child have a “sign” if they need epinephrine?
+(They might be too far away for someone to hear them clearly, and anaphylaxis can make it difficult to speak.)
+Learn FAACT’s Fist to Thigh “Sign” for them to share with their friends at school.

-Many students use apps to help them manage their lives (and just for fun).
+Many young people enjoy using apps to help them manage their lives.
 Families rely on apps to help them stay connected and manage health conditions, including food allergies.
-Explore apps to help you keep track of epinephrine expiration dates, manage your health, or find potentially safe eateries.
+Explore apps to help your student keep track of epinephrine expiration dates, manage their health, or find potentially safe eateries.